CTC assisted PR box type correlation can lead to signaling: IV. Conclusion

 \section{IV.
 Conclusion}

 The basic objective of this work was to the study the power of non-local boxes in the presence of CTC.
-It is interesting to see that the existing no-signaling boxes can be transformed into signaling boxes in the presence of CTCs.
+It is interesting to see that the existing no-signaling boxes shows s ignaling in the presence of CTCs.
 Here, we have shown that the PR box correlations and their generalizations to tripartite cases can violate signaling in the presence of the closed time-like curves.
 Some time it is direct violation as the signaling takes place without any communication and sometimes it is indirect violation as the signaling takes place as a result of communication.
-Our result once again shows the enormous power of CTC.
+Our results once again show the capability of CTC in making a no-signalling theory a signalling one.
 It would be interesting to explore if another model of the CTC qubits by Bennett and others also transforms a no-signally box to a signaling box.

 \textit {Acknowledgment:} The authors acknowledge useful discussions with Dagomir Kaszlikowski and Tomasz Paterek.
 T. Pramanik thanks UGC, India for financial support.